-SPI is offering medical training courses to help address the needs of scientific groups affiliated to a Swiss research institution preparing field trips in Polar regions.
+SPI is offering medical training courses to help address the needs of scientific groups affiliated to a Swiss research institution preparing field trips in polar regions.
 These courses are designed to train scientists in first aid in the field with a focus on the special conditions encountered in cold and remote regions.
-An overview of existing medical support solutions for people working/operating in Polar/remote environments is also provided.
+An overview of existing medical support solutions for people working/operating in polar/remote high-altitude environments is also provided.
 This overview includes telehealth, customised field pharmacies, etc.

-The courses are practice-oriented and generally last two days and take place outdoors – bivouacking included.
-There will be two courses per year:
+The courses are practice-oriented, generally last two days and take place outdoors – bivouacking included.
+In 2019, there will be two courses:

-- A first course, held in spring, will focus on the needs of field parties heading to the Arctic Tundra and other comparable remote environments.
+- A first course, held in spring, focuses on the needs of field parties heading to the Arctic Tundra and other comparable remote environments.

-- A second course, to be held in early winter, will aim at preparing researchers to the extreme temperatures of Polar regions on a medical level.
+- A second course, held in early winter, aims at preparing researchers to the extreme temperatures of polar regions on a medical level.

 SPI will cover the costs for two courses per year with a maximum of 12 persons per course.
 Places are attributed on a first come first served basis.
 Participation is free of charge but SPI reserves the right to invoice participants cancelling in the last minute if their place cannot be filled.

-This course is offered together with GRIMM (Groupe d’Intervention Médicale en Montagne).
-These courses will be repeated annually from 2019 onwards.
+This course is offered together with the GRIMM (Groupe d’Intervention Médicale en Montagne).
+Training courses will be repeated annually from 2019 onwards.

 Planned courses for 2019

 - If you need more information, please contact firstname.lastname@example.org.